Director of the Minor in Christianity and Culture

 - Social History of Jews and Christians in Medieval Europe

-For a complete CV, click here.
+For a complete CV, if you really need that, click here.

 - Fellow, Frankel Institute for Judaic Studies, University of Michigan, Winter 2014